 Sodankylä Geophysical Observatory

-Receiver system consists three main parts: the receiver antenna, riometer radio and datalogging system.
+The riometer receiver system consists three main parts: the receiver antenna, riometer radio and datalogging system.

 SGO uses analogical La Jolla riometers.
 The riometer measures the signal received from the antenna by compensating the signal (0-7.6VDC) and cthe compensation voltage is recorded (0-10V in 16-bit values).
 During the absorption events the signal level drops from the quiet time level, which need to be defined.
 Active flares in the Sun and lightning discharges are spikes in the raw signal.
 The solar flares are more common during the high solar activity.
 The riometer radio unit locates in the temperature controlled housing nearby the antenna.

 SGO Ja Jolla riometer has dual half-wavelength dipole antenna, which forms 60 ° wide beam towards zenith of the sky.
 The antenna is rather sensitive for deformation and ice forming in winter conditions.
 Also it reacts to wet weather conditions, which is seen in the quality of the data.